ART 3807/3842 Art and Ecology

 SCHEDULE:

-Jan 19• Discussion of HOMEWORK, first two chapters of Massive Change.
+Jan 19• Discussion of HW, first two chs of Massive Change.
+Letter Writing!
+Video: Manufactured Landscapes

 Jan 26• Discussion of chapters 4, 5 of Massive Change.
 Proposals due, group brainstorming/discussion